OffchainLabs/nitro/docs/decisions/0002-multi-dimensional-gas-metering.md

 - ResourceKindHistoryGrowth.
 Represents writes to the append-only event log history:
     - Event logs (LOG0–LOG4)

-- ResourceKindL1Calldata.
-Represents the cost of posting transaction data to L1:
+- ResourceKindSpecialFee.
+Represents the cost of a special fee charged as gas:
     - L1 batch posting calldata costs
+    - Gas sent to a retryable attempt during redeem

 - ResourceKindL2Calldata.
 Represents the cost of L2 calldata processing:
     - L2 transaction calldata